-If you're a homeowner in Miami-Dade, Broward, or Palm Beach County thinking about installing a pool screen enclosure, the first question on your mind is probably: how much is this going to cost?
+If you're a homeowner in Miami-Dade, Broward, or Palm Beach County planning a pool screen enclosure in 2026, the first question on your mind is probably: how much is this going to cost?
 The honest answer is — it depends.
 But understanding the key factors that drive pricing will help you plan your project with confidence and avoid any surprises along the way.

 Pool enclosures in South Florida are not a one-size-fits-all product.
-Every home has a different pool size, layout, and set of requirements.
+Every home has a different pool size, layout, and set of requirements — and the same factors drive the price of any aluminum patio enclosure in Miami.
 Here's what typically affects the final investment:

 The larger the area to be enclosed, the more aluminum framing, screen material, and labor hours are required.
 A compact enclosure around a small pool will cost significantly less than a large lanai-style enclosure that covers an entire outdoor entertaining area.
 Most contractors price pool enclosures by the square foot, so the footprint of your project is the single biggest cost driver.